davidteather/TikTok-Api/README.md

 * username - the username of a user you want to find
 * secUid - the secUid of the user (you can find in the responses)
 * userId / id - The id of the user
+* did/custom_did - The id of the user account used to authenticate with tiktok.
+Found by logging into tiktok in your desktop browser
+* custom_verifyFp - The security key used to authenticate with tiktok.
+Found by logging into tiktok in your desktop browser
 * proxy - the proxy address of your proxy
 * language - the 2 letter code for your language (this is included in the requests by default to TikTok, but it doesn't seem to do much for me at least)
 * language - Ex: en (doesn't seem to change data)